CarsonDavis/CarsonDavis.github.io/_posts/2024-05-31-ml_metrics.md

 ## The Madness of Machine Learning Metrics
 If you are interested in machine learning, then you've seen the words precision, accuracy, and recall.
 Maybe you've heard of True Negatives and False Positives, and perhaps some misguided soul has tried to explain everything with a picture of arrows on a bullseye.

 It took me the longest time to full internalize these terms, and I think that was in large part because of how they were explained to me.
-I don't want you to suffer like I did.
+I don't want you to suffer like I did, so let's break everything down.

 ## Guilty Grandmas
 I think the first hurdle is wrapping your head around these obscure terms.
 What the heck is a false negative anyway?
 Let's use a real example to find out.